A party may appeal to the General Division of the High Court only against an order of a tribunal for one of the following cases:

 You will need to follow these steps:

-Your application for leave to appeal is filed in CJTS.
+Your application for leave or permission to appeal is filed in CJTS.

 |2.
 Serve documents on the other party|